-Grilled pork tenderloin that is tender and so full of flavor I’m in love with this.
+Grilled pork loin that is tender and so full of flavor I’m in love with this.
 Lots of sriracha sauce which gets tempered by some brown sugar.

-This tenderloin was untreated and you can see that there was quite a bit of fat to trim off.
+This pork loin was untreated and you can see that there was quite a bit of fat to trim off.
 I used about a pound of the loin and it was enough to fill 4 good sized skewers.
-Enough grilled pork tenderloin for 4 people.
+Enough grilled pork for 4 people.

 The first step is to trim the fat and cut the meat into pieces about 1 inch square.
 Equal sized pieces will grill and cook evenly on the skewer.
 If your loin is untreated, you should salt it and let it rest for about 30 minutes.
 This will enable the meat to hold more moisture while cooking, making a more moist meat when finished.
 If your meat has the added water, you should skip this step.